BLACKBURN ROVERS FOOTBALL & ATHLETIC LTD CUSTOMER CHARTER

 Customer feedback, both positive and negative, is invaluable to the Club when implementing new policies and procedures.
 We ask that stakeholders occasionally take time out to notify us of their views/opinions as this forms an important part of our future planning and improves the service delivered to supporters.

 Lynsey Talbot is the principal customer services contact at Blackburn Rovers for questions, compliments, complaints or concerns.
-Lynsey is the Supporter Liaison/Events Manager and can be contacted as follows:
+Lynsey is the General Manager and can be contacted as follows:

 By post: Correspondence should be addressed to Lynsey at Blackburn Rovers FC, Ewood Park, Blackburn, BB2 4JF.

 By telephone: 01254 508270

 Office hours are 9.00am to 5.00pm, Monday to Friday.

 The Club endeavours to respond to any contact from a customer within 3 working days.
 If it is not possible to provide a full response to the issue raised within that time, an acknowledgement will be sent and a response will follow within 14 days of receipt of the original communication.
 The Club responds by whatever method is appropriate taking into account the nature of the initial contact.
 It may be useful to include a contact telephone number in your communication to allow your complaint to be dealt with more quickly and efficiently.

 If supporters are not satisfied with their response they can contact The Independent Football Ombudsman to seek their assistance in investigating the matter further.